OfficeDev/office-js-docs-pr/docs/excel/custom-functions-best-practices.md

     CustomFunctions.associate("increment", increment);
     ```

     The following sample shows the JSON metadata that corresponds to the functions defined in this JavaScript code sample.
+Note that the `id` and `name` properties are in uppercase letters in this file.

     ```json
     {